From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: The Framework

+\mypara{Reverse image search} Reverse image search tools provide provenance and online distribution of input images by searching for exact or visually similar matches across the internet.
+We employ two complementary search tools: one based on the Google Cloud Vision API for high-precision matches, and one web-automation method inspired by Xu et al.~\cite{XML24} to capture a broader set of visually similar results.
+Such provenance information can be highly indicative of authenticity, \eg, AI-generated images often appear on generative art platforms, whereas real images are more likely found on news or photography websites.

+\mypara{Metadata Extraction} This tool extracts and analyzes embedded EXIF metadata (\eg, camera parameters, timestamps, GPS) to identify authenticity markers that differentiate real photographs from AI-generated images.
+We employ ExifTool for selective EXIF metadata extraction, focusing on key camera and capture-related fields while filtering irrelevant noise.
+The full list of key fields is provided in \autoref{appendix:metadata_fields}.

+\mypara{Pre-trained classifiers} We integrate multiple publicly available transformer-based detectors as an ensemble (details in \autoref{appendix:hf_models}).
+Each model independently predicts the probability of AI generation and outputs an AI-generation score $s_i$.
+A final prediction score is obtained via a weighted voting scheme with equal model weights:

 where $w_i$ represents the weight of the $i$-th model $\theta_i$, $s_i$ is the AI confidence score from $\theta_i$, and $N$ is the total number of loaded models.
-Each model is assigned an equal weight $w_i = 1$ to ensure balanced contribution and avoid over-reliance on any individual model during inference.
+We use equal weights for simplicity and this ensemble design enhances robustness and reduces overfitting to specific generators during inference.